SagarAI88/Calculator_App/README.md

 # Calculator App

-This project talks about a simple python application of calculator.
+Project talks about a simple python application of calculator.

+It will have most of the features of calculator.